Approved by vote of the CMB Faculty June 3, 2024

 Sample Curriculum – MS

-This is based on a Plan A – MS degree requiring a thesis.
-It may be possible to compete the requirements in fewer than four semesters.
+This is based on a Plan A – M.S. degree requiring a thesis.
+It may be possible to complete the requirements in fewer than four semesters.
 A Plan A Masters degree requires 30 credits of which 12 credits are at the 500 level or above in regular course work.

 Course NumberTitleCredits